NXP/isochron/docs/isochron-send.8.md

 :   when the program is configured to monitor the sync status of ptp4l
     and phc2sys, this option specifies the threshold in nanoseconds by which the absolute offset reported by these external programs is qualified as sufficient to start the test.
-Optional, defaults to 0.
+Mandatory unless `--omit-sync` is specified.

 `-R`, `--num-readings` <`NUMBER`>